-From the critter-filled swamps of Louisiana to the grasslands of Africa, explore some of the Earth's most intriguing habitats ...
+From the critter-filled swamps of Louisiana to the grasslands of Africa, you can explore some of the Earth's most intriguing ...
 More

 This zoo was very beautiful.
 Yes the food and drink pricing vs the quality left something to be desired, but considering the price of admission, it was worth it overall.
 I have been many times before but after some of the other posts, I wanted to say that if you go during the hottest times of year, the animals will be dirty and listless.
 Animals use mud to cool themselves in the summer months!
 And seriously, would you want to try and bathe a tiger?
 Have you ever tried to give a house cat a bath?
 Right.
 The best times to go are October through May.
 Summer is brutal in New Orleans, find an indoor activity and you will enjoy yourself more.
 The heat makes everyone, including the animals, very cranky.